Accredited official statistics

 In Table 1 users should be aware that the definition of gains is not comparable over the long time series provided.
 Only gains from the 2008 to 2009 tax year onwards are reported on a consistent basis.

-• For years up to the 1997 to 1998 tax year, “Gains” are defined as the sum of chargeable gains from all disposals made by a taxpayer-having deducted indexation allowance, other reliefs and in-year capital losses, but before deducting the Annual Exempt Amount, past capital losses, or trading losses.
+For years up to the 1997 to 1998 tax year, ’Gains’ are defined as the sum of chargeable gains from all disposals made by a taxpayer—having deducted indexation allowance, other reliefs and in-year capital losses, but before deducting the Annual Exempt Amount (AEA), past capital losses, or trading losses.

-• For years from the 1998 to 1999 tax year, “Gains” refers to total taxable gains net of reliefs available at disposal, and after deduction of in-year capital losses, trading losses, past capital losses and taper relief, but before deducting the Annual Exempt Amount.
+For years from the 1998 to 1999 tax year, ’Gains’ refers to total taxable gains net of reliefs available at disposal, and after deduction of in-year capital losses, trading losses, past capital losses and taper relief, but before deducting the AEA.

 Size of gain - Table 2

-Tables 2.1 to 2.4 give a further breakdown of the figures in Table 1 by size of capital gain for the most recent four tax years.
-Trusts and individuals are both included in these tables.
+Tables 2.1 to 2.4 give a further breakdown of the figures in Table 1 by size of capital gain for the most recent 4 tax years.
+Both trusts and individuals are included in these tables.

-Most Capital Gains Tax (CGT) comes from the relatively small number of taxpayers who make the largest gains.
-In the 2021 to 2022 tax year, 45% of CGT came from those who made gains of £5 million or more.
-This proportion remains unchanged from the 2020 to 2021 tax year.
+Most CGT comes from the relatively small number of taxpayers who made the largest gains.
+In the 2022 to 2023 tax year, 41% of CGT came from those who made gains of £5 million or more.
+This proportion has fallen from 45% in the 2021 to 2022 tax year.
 This group represents less than 1% of CGT taxpayers each year.
-By comparison, the top 1% of Income Tax payers in the 2021 to 2022 tax year paid 30% of all Income Tax.
+By comparison, the top 1% of Income Tax payers in the 2022 to 2023 tax year paid an estimated 29% of all Income Tax.

-There were increases in gains and tax between 2020 to 2021 and 2021 to 2022 in all gain bands, with the £5 million and above category contributing to 45% of the total increase.
+There were decreases in gains and tax between the 2021 to 2022 and 2022 to 2023 tax years in all but the lowest gain bands, with the £5 million and above category contributing 67% of the total decrease.

 Size of gain by income - Table 3